KnightOS/KnightOS/README.md

 You may repeat this procedure with the official OS upgrade file to install the stock OS again.

+### TI-84+ Color Silver Edition

+For the TI-84+ CSE, the process is a bit more involved.
+You must first install the stock OS (or just leave it there if you already have it).
+Then, download and install Brandon Wilson's [UOSRECV](http://www.cemetech.net/forum/viewtopic.php?t=9111) tool.
+Run it with `Asm(prgmUOSRECV)` on the target calculator.
+Then, you can send the KnightOS upgrade file to your TI-84+ CSE using **TI-Connect only**.
+It does not work with TiLP.
+I have had success sending it with TI-Connect in a VM, though.

 ## Supported Devices

 The following devices are supported: